Chiado is one of the few areas in Lisbon where you can still shop in century-old establishments, and get a taste of the old city.

 Joalharia do Carmo

 Next door to Luvaria Ulisses, the Carmo jeweler is still at the site on which it first opened in 1924.
-It is part of a family run business founded in Porto in the late nineteenth century.
-You will need to ring the bell if you want to go inside and admire the art deco interior.
+Part of a family-run business founded in Porto in the late nineteenth century, the store is quite beautiful, with its art deco interior.
+You may need to ring the bell to go inside.
 Rua do Carmo, 87B